Moamyn

-Moamyn (or Moamin) was the name given in medieval Europe to an Arabic author of a five-chapter treatise on falconry, important for early Europeans, which was most popular as translated by Theodore of Antioch under the title De Scientia Venandi per Aves in 1240 to 1241.
+Moamyn (or Moamin) was the name given in medieval Europe to an Arabic author of a five-chapter treatise on falconry, important for early Europeans, which was most popular as translated by Theodore of Antioch under the title De scientia venandi per aves in 1240–1241.
 It also contained a chapter on hunting with dogs and chapters on other related subjects such as diseases of birds.
 There are about 27 Latin manuscript versions of Moamyn's work with two of them being illustrated throughout, with a well-known copy held in Vienna.

 Identity

 The true identity of Moamyn is a mystery.
 The name by which he was known in the medieval west is most likely the result of a corruption or simplification of the true pronunciation of the Arabic name.
 Based on this, among other reasons, François Viré has suggested that he is in fact Hunayn ibn Ishaq (809–873), physician of the Abbasid Caliphate.
 Thus, Moamyn would be the deformation of the original Arabic Hunayn.
 However, there are other theories.